juvalen/mb-checker/README.md

 `pip install urllib2`

+## Usage

+Clone this repository into a directory

+Export your bookmarks in **json** format to a file named `chrome_bookmarks.json` in same directory

+Run `python2 load.py`

+let it finish and result files will appear in _output_ directory

 ## Input file
 File has to be exported from Chrome using Export History/Bookmarks plugin to a file with JSON extension and name `chrome_bookmarks.json`